 So is this ready for production?

-We use precisely this with our own award winning cyber security product OnDMARC.
-OnDMARC looks like a ‘normal’ Cloud SaaS product but it is a deep data+computation tool with APIs, a React front-end and enterprise features like SSO support and role based end user access that is built and served entirely on the only server-less environment that can pull it off, our own.
+We use precisely this with our own award-winning cyber security product OnDMARC.
+OnDMARC looks like a ‘normal’ Cloud SaaS product but it is a deep data+computation tool with APIs, a React front-end and enterprise features like SSO support, and role-based end-user access that is built and served entirely on the only server-less environment that can pull it off, our own.

-The bulk of OnDMARC is in NodeJS with a few nodes in our computation graph now built in Go.
+The bulk of OnDMARC is in NodeJS with a few nodes in our computation graph now built-in Go.
 Any realistic commercial project needs a mix of technologies to make the most of the developers and libraries available — we are no different.
 Yet with Red Sift all this interoperates with minimal latency and 0 (yes, zero, I promise) lines of glue code in our server-less environment.
 If you want to know how this works under the hood, you will have to dive into our docs.

 If you liked this, follow us on Twitter or take a look at how we are trying to change the game with our products.
-If you are responsible for IT security at your organisation and you don’t know about DMARC, you need to read up.
+If you are responsible for IT security at your organization and you don’t know about DMARC, you need to read up.
 If you cut code, talk to us about building solutions on our platform and solving our customer’s needs.